14 Apr 5 Day Pouch Test

 Day 6 and On: Low Fat, Low-Sugar, Heart-Healthy Diet

 The 5 Day Band Pouch Test was created by a band patient, Kaye Bailey.
-Ms. Bailey is the voice behind the popular website, LivingAfterWLS.com which has become the premier online destination for weight loss surgery information and support.
-The website boasts an extensive article and video library, recipe collection, eZine newsletters and active support forum called The Neighborhood.
-Ms. Bailey’s interaction with the community and dedication to quality on-going education and support for those who chose surgical weight loss for the treatment of obesity is unsurpassed.
+Ms. Bailey is the voice behind the popular website, 5daypouchtest previously LivingAfterWLS. which has become the premier online destination for weight loss surgery information and support.
+The website boasts an extensive article and video library, recipe collection, eZine newsletters, and an active support forum called The Neighborhood.
+Ms. Bailey’s interaction with the community and dedication to quality ongoing education and support for those who chose surgical weight loss for the treatment of obesity is unsurpassed.

 Bailey, K. The 5 Day Pouch Test.
 LivingAfterWLS, Liability, Co.
 2007-2012